pantaluna/esp32_mjd_components/components/mjd_lolind32/README.md

 # ESP-IDF MJD LOLIN D32 component
 This component "mjd_lolind32" has been developed to expose specific functionality for the WEMOS LOLIN D32 development board (ESP32).
-This component is developed for the ESP-IDF V3 framework for the ESP32 hardware from Espressif.
+This component is developed for the ESP-IDF framework for the ESP32 hardware from Espressif.

 The features of this component:

 * To obtain with a simple function call the actual battery voltage of the Lion battery that is hooked up to the JST-PH2 connector.
 * To verify what method will be used by the ESP-IDF ADC component in relation to the calibration of the ADC.
 The ADC peripheral of the ESP32 is used for example to read the battery voltage.
 * To verify the actual VREF Voltage Reference of the ESP32.
-This can be done by routing the actual voltage reference value to an analog GPIO using the ADC1 or the ADC2 peripheral.
+This can be done by routing the actual voltage reference value to an analog GPIO# using the ADC1 or the ADC2 peripheral.
 And then use a multimeter to verify the VREF voltage.
 The value will be around 1100mV.